-Travis Snowder, Qal-Tek’s Vice President and Chief Operating Officer purchased Qal-Tek in March 2015 from the company founder Dale Snowder.
-This transaction had been discussed for several years; Dale was interested in retiring from the business.
+Back in March 2015, Travis Snowder, Qal-Tek’s Vice President and Chief Operating Officer, purchased Qal-Tek from the company founder Dale Snowder.
+This transaction had been discussed for several years as Dale was interested in retiring from the business.
+Dale was retained as a consultant and looking forward to a well deserved retirement when he unexpectedly passed away only a few months later.

 Travis was originally hired as a seasonal calibration technician in 1999.
 He worked his way through the organization as a Sales Associate, Sales Manager, Vice President of Sales and Marketing and eventually took over all Qal-Tek Sales and Operations in 2009.